mongodb-haskell/mongodb/tutorial.md

     $ ghci

-Now we'll need to bring in the MongoDB/Bson bindings and set OverloadedStrings so literal strings are converted to UTF-8 automatically.
+Import the MongoDB driver library, and set OverloadedStrings so literal strings are converted to UTF-8 automatically.

     > import Database.MongoDB